ugbodagadave/mira/README.md

 ## Features
 - **Natural Language Interaction**: Communicate with Mira using plain English.
 - **Dynamic NFT Price Alerts**: Set up alerts for any NFT collection, and Mira will dynamically find it and track its floor price.
 Get notified when the price goes above or below your specified threshold.
+(Note: Collection search is dependent on the naming conventions of the UnleashNFTs API and may not find all collections.)
 - **New Listing Alerts**: Get notified when new NFTs from a specific collection are listed on major marketplaces.
 - **In-Depth Summaries**: Get concise, AI-generated summaries of NFT projects.
 - **Wallet Activity Monitoring**: Track on-chain activity for any wallet address to monitor NFT transactions.